Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Expected performance

 The features omitted from the KDE estimations are sampled independently in the following way.
 For both the NCS and the dump backgrounds, the $x$-coordinate is drawn from a uniform distribution, and the $y$-coordinate is sampled from an empirical power-law distribution fitted to the respective FullSim distribution (see Fig.~\ref{fig:positions_before}).
 For the dump background, the $z$-coordinate is sampled from a discrete distribution defined by the positions of the tracking layers along the $z$-axis.

 To complete the FastSim procedure, the sampled features are used as a starting point for the particle propagation, through which all intersection points with the detector tracking layers are recorded.
 The size of the cluster represented by each point is sampled directly from the FullSim cluster-size distribution.
-The correlation of the cluster size with its position (mostly along the $y$-axis) are negligible.
+The correlation of the cluster size with its position (mostly along the $y$-axis in the effective area covered by the NBW signal) is negligible (see Appendix~\ref{app:cluster_size_sampling}).
 This concludes the full information needed for the subsequent tracking.
 The distributions used for evaluating the FastSim performance are: \begin{itemize} \item the spatial positions at the beginning of the propagation (see Fig.~\ref{fig:positions_before}), \item the energy and the momentum direction at the beginning of the propagation (see Fig.~\ref{fig:kinematics_before}), \item the spatial positions and the number of points (clusters) per particle at the end of the propagation (see Fig.~\ref{fig:multiplicity_after}). \end{itemize}

 A comparison of the pairwise correlations between features of the FullSim and the FastSim particles at the initial state is shown in App.~\ref{app:fast_sim_inital_corr}.